Dirt (Alice in Chains album): Reception and legacy

 Michael Christopher of PopMatters praised the album saying "the record wasn't celebratory by any means – but you'll be hard pressed to find a more brutally truthful work laid down – and that's why it will always be one of the greatest records ever made."
 Chris Gill of Guitar World called Dirt "huge and foreboding, yet eerie and intimate," and "sublimely dark and brutally honest."
+Don Kaye of Kerrang! described Dirt as "an unflinching, brutally truthful and, yes, fiercely rocking testimonial to human endurance."
+According to a writer of Pitchfork, the album made Alice in Chains "one of the most famous bands in the world".

-Don Kaye of Kerrang! described Dirt as "brutally truthful and a fiercely rocking testimonial to human endurance".Dirt is often considered as one of the most influential albums to the sludge metal subgenre, which fuses doom metal with hardcore punk.
+At the 1993 Grammy Awards, Dirt received a nomination for Best Hard Rock Performance.
+The band also contributed the song "Would?" to the soundtrack for the 1992 Cameron Crowe film Singles, whose video received an award for Best Video from a Film at the 1993 MTV Video Music Awards.
+Dirt is often considered as one of the most influential albums to the sludge metal subgenre, which fuses doom metal with hardcore punk.
 It was voted "Kerrang!
-Critic's Choice Album of the Year" for 1992.Dirt included the top-30 singles "Would?", "Them Bones", "Angry Chair", "Rooster", and "Down in a Hole", all of which had accompanying music videos.
-The album remained on Billboard's charts for nearly two years.

-At the 1993 Grammy Awards, Dirt received a nomination for Best Hard Rock Performance.
-The band also contributed the song "Would?" to the soundtrack for the 1992 Cameron Crowe film Singles, whose video received an award for Best Video from a Film at the 1993 MTV Video Music Awards.Dirt was also included in the 2005 book 1001 Albums You Must Hear Before You Die.

-In 2008, Dirt was ranked as 5th best album in the last two decades by Close-Up magazine.
+Critic's Choice Album of the Year" for 1992.Dirt was also included in the 2005 book 1001 Albums You Must Hear Before You Die.
+In 2008, Dirt was ranked as the fifth best album released in the previous two decades by Close-Up magazine.
 In 2011, Joe Robinson of Loudwire named Dirt as one of the best metal albums of the 1990s, alongside other albums such as Megadeth's Rust in Peace and Tool's Ænima, writing "In the battle between metal and grunge, Alice in Chains are a rare band that is embraced by fans of both genres.
 The most metal of the Seattle bands, they were marketed as metal for 1990's 'Facelift,' then touted as grunge for 1992's 'Dirt.'
 The band members themselves didn't bother much with labels, they just churned out some of the finest alt-metal with classics like 'Would?,' 'Rooster' and 'Them Bones' leading their charge all the way to the headlining spot on Lollapalooza '93."
 In October 2011, the album was ranked number one on Guitar World magazine's top ten list of guitar albums of 1992, with The Offspring's Ignition in second place and Bad Religion's Generator in third place.
 In June 2017, Dirt was ranked at No. 26 on Rolling Stones list of the "100 Greatest Metal Albums of All Time".
 In April 2019, Rolling Stone ranked the album at No. 6 on its list of the "50 Greatest Grunge Albums".
+In 2024, Loudwire staff elected it as the best hard rock album of 1992.